 Should the student disagree with the faculty member's decision, then no later than two weeks after receiving the faculty member's decision, the student may appeal that decision to the Department Chair.
 The Chair will respond to the student's appeal as soon as practical and shall have the authority to modify the grade as the Chair may deem appropriate.
 Should the student disagree with the Chair's decision, then - and only then - no later than two weeks after receiving the Chair's decision, the student may submit a final appeal to the Dean of the School.
-The Dean will respond to the student's appeal as soon as practical and shall have the authority to modify the grade as the Dean may deem appropriate.
+The Dean will respond to the student's appeal as nay deem appropriate.
 The Dean's decision shall be final.